 More like this here: Astronomy Software.

 The Tor Project, or The Onion Router, is used the prevent network analysis.
 It helps you to stay anonymous online.
 Read about it at the Tor web site before using it: URL: https://www.torproject.org/

 Even though I primarily use Mac there are good free alternatives, like Linux.
 There are plenty of Linux distributions.
 I prefer Ubuntu, both as desktop and server.
 Unfortunately a free operating system may be delivered with bugs that are not fixed in a long time.
 You might need the GDebi Package Installer to be able to use Ubuntu.
 Free to use.
 URL: http://www.ubuntu.com/

 Ubuntu Mate – if you’re playing around with a Raspberry Pi you can use the Mate version of Ubuntu.
-I say ‘play around’ because Raspberry Pi isn’t ready for desktop use yet.
+I say ‘play around’ because Raspberry Pi isn’t built for desktop use.
 To put the OS on a SD card you use Etcher (or ApplePi-Baker on a Mac).
 The OS image is currently archived with the xz format.
 To unarchive it you can use the Unarchiver.

 You can also try Ubuntu Astronomy.
 The Ubuntu distribution with a lot of astronomy software already added to it.
 Haven’t more than just tried it myself yet.

 I try to stay away from his crappy *#!&% software from hell but sometimes it’s needed.
 Most instructions online won’t help you install it.
 Oracle doesn’t seem to want it on Linux and the Linux community doesn’t seem to want anything to do with Oracle’s Java.
 What the users want is of no concern for these people.
 Try this page or this.